Tobias-Opsahl/Hybrid-Concept-based-Models/README.md

 ## Summary

-The main contributions from the thesis that this repository provides code for are listed below.
+The main contributions from the article that this repository provides code for are listed below.

 ### 1) Hybrid Concept-based Models